Iraq's Kurdistan works to establish two oil firms as Erbil-Baghdad tensions rise | Headlines

 Iraq's Kurdistan works to establish two oil firms as Erbil-Baghdad tensions rise

-The commercial court sitting has been postponed twice as some of the representation for these international oil firms did not have power of attorney, several sources told Reuters.

-Iraq's Kurdistan Regional Government (KRG) is working to establish two oil companies, a spokesperson said on Friday.
-The KRG's new oil firm KROC would specialize in oil exploration, while the second - KOMO - would focus on oil exports and marketing from the semi-autonomous region.
+Iraq's Kurdistan Regional Government (KRG) is working to establish two oil firms, the latest move in the battle between Erbil and Baghdad to control the oil sector in the semi-autonomous region.
+The KRG's new oil firm KROC would specialise in oil exploration, while the second - KOMO - would focus on oil exports and marketing from the semi-autonomous region, a spokesperson said in a statement on Friday.

 The regional government has presented the idea and discussed it with the federal government in Baghdad recently, the KRG spokesperson said in a statement.
 The statement follows months of disputes between Erbil and Baghdad after a February federal court ruling that deemed the legal foundations of the Kurdistan region's oil and gas sector unconstitutional.